dingherself/phil-324/syllabus.md

 5. *Frappied v.
 Affinity Gaming Black Hawk* (10th Cir.
 2020): the 10th Circuit considered a claim of employment discrimination on an intersectional “sex-plus-age” basis.
 6. *Toomey v.
 Arizona*, No. 19-cv-35 (D. Ariz. filed Jan.
 23, 2019): a UA professor challenges Arizona’s categorical exclusion of gender-affirming surgical care under its state employee health insurance plan.

-For each case, I will write a brief summary as well as a question to guide the discussion, and you will be asked to take on one of two different roles:
+For each case, I will write a brief introduction as well as a question to guide the discussion, and you will be asked to take on one of two different roles:

-- *Pump-Primer*: As a pump-primer, you will either write an initial post (roughly 300–500 words) or record a video presentation (roughly 5–7 minutes) in which you will provide an initial analysis of the case in response to my question.
+- *Pump-Primer*: As a pump-primer, you will either write an initial post (roughly 500–700 words) or record a video presentation (roughly 7–10 minutes) in which you will provide an initial summary and analysis of the case in response to my question.
 You are then expected to reply at least periodically to your classmates in the next couple of days.
 The pump-priming post is due to the discussion board each **Sunday by 11:59pm**.
 - *Discussant*: The rest of the class will contribute to the discussion by responding to the pump-priming posts and/or the replies.
 You should write at least two reasonably elaborated replies (perhaps one or two short paragraphs) that engage critically with the *substance* of the issue.
-You are especially encouraged to have some back-and-forths.
-There are many ways you can do this: for example, you can raise an objection to an argument (e.g., “Ana argues for A on the grounds that B, but B is false, and here is why”), provide a further consideration that doesn’t seem to have drawn enough attention (e.g., “we’ve been talking about A and B, but I want to suggest that C is also relevant because D”), elaborate on someone else’s point (e.g., “Quinn points out A, and I think that’s a really important issue in light of B”), defend an argument against an objection (e.g., “Toby doesn’t agree with Summer’s argument for A, but I believe Summer is right and here’s what they could say in response”), or offer your original argument (e.g., “some of us have argued for A by appealing to B, C or D; even though the rest of us don’t agree, we can all agree that E is true, and I think E is enough for making A true”).
+You are especially encouraged to engage in back-and-forths with each other.
+There are many ways you can do this: for example, you can raise an objection to an argument (e.g., “Toby argues for A on the grounds that B, but B is false, and here is why”), provide a further consideration that doesn’t seem to have drawn enough attention (e.g., “we’ve been talking about A and B, but I want to suggest that C is also relevant because D”), elaborate on someone else’s point (e.g., “Quinn points out A, and I think that’s a really important issue in light of B”), defend an argument against an objection (e.g., “Ana doesn’t agree with Summer’s argument for A, but I believe Summer is right and here’s what they could say in response”), or offer your original argument (e.g., “some of us have argued for A by appealing to B, C or D; even though the rest of us don’t agree, we can all agree that E is true, and I think E is enough for making A true”).
 And if you notice a classmate’s point has not been picked up by anyone, try to respond to it first.
-You should post your first reply as early as you can to help facilitate conversations, but both replies are due officially the **Tuesday of the following week by 11:59pm**.
+You should post your first reply as early as you can to help facilitate conversations, but both replies are due officially the **Wednesday of the following week by 11:59pm**.

 You will be required to be a pump primer for one topic and a discussant for the five others.
-You must sign up for discussion roles by **Thursday, July 6, at 11:59pm** (first come, first choice!).
+You must sign up for discussion roles by **Friday, July 7, at 11:59pm** (first come, first choice!).
 Your post as a pump primer will make up 10% of your final grade, and your five posts as a discussant another 15%.

 ### Take-Home Final Exam